nt9142/webchat/README.md

 ```

 ## Start the project
-Both commands is necessary for starting.
+Both commands are necessary for starting.
 ### Building the frontend
 ```sh
 $ npm run build